Markrodriguez003/MRPortfolio/HW-ReadMe.txt

     - Made slight improvements to header nav bar.
 Would like to work on the right nav links and make them buttons.
     - Worked on a simple sticky footer for all pages.
+    - Created a different nav bar for the header banner in the "about" page.
+I would like to play around with it to make the overall design pop out a bit more.
+    - Mucked around with a brand logo for header.

      Missing:
     - Completed Sticky Footer + Nav links for all pages except "Home" Page